st3phano/cpp-how-to-program-10-e/README.md

 test for this and handle it (e.g., display an error message) rather than allowing the calculation to proceed.

--When the stream manipulators fixed and setprecision are used, the printed value is rounded to the number of decimal positions indicated by setprecision’s argument (2 in this example), although the value in memory remains unaltered.
+-When the stream manipulators fixed and setprecision are used, the printed value is rounded to the number of decimal positions indicated by setprecision’s argument, although the value in memory remains unaltered.

 -The conditional operator (?:), the unary operators preincrement (++), predecrement (--), plus (+) and minus (-),